Deniliquin: History

 Wool growing quickly became a major industry and the area around Deniliquin was home to several Merino studs.
 In 1861, George Hall Peppin and his two sons, experienced English sheep breeders, established a Merino stud at Wanganella station, north of Deniliquin.
 There, the brothers developed the Peppin Merino, able to thrive in drier inland regions.
-Today, as many as 70 per cent of Merinos in Australia are said to be directly descended from these sheep.
+The Australian Association of Stud Merino Breeders Limited reported that as many as 70% of Merinos in Australia are said to be directly descended from these sheep.

-In the 1860s, Deniliquin was the centre of a short-lived campaign by wealthy pastoralists including Peppin, George Desailly, Robert Landale and William Brodribb for secession from New South Wales and the creation of a new Riverina colony.
-This campaign was supported by David Jones, proprietor of the local newspaper, the Pastoral Times.
+In the 1860s, Deniliquin was the centre of a short-lived campaign by wealthy pastoralists, including Peppin, George Desailly, Robert Landale and William Brodribb, for secession from New South Wales and the creation of a new Riverina colony.
+This campaign was supported by David Jones, proprietor of the local newspaper the Pastoral Times.

 A Post Office was opened in Deniliquin on 1 January 1850.
 The first Telegraph Office was a privately constructed and operated office in concert with Moama.
 In March 1858, the Victorian Government had extended its telegraph line from Bendigo (Sandhurst) through Castlemaine to Echuca.
 The nearest New South Wales telegraph lines to the Echuca-Deniliquin area at that time were at Albury, Gundagai and Bathurst.
 Hence the pro-active citizens of Echuca and Deniliquin formed the Deniliquin and Echuca Telegraph Company and built and operated their own private line across the border to Echuca and Bendigo through to Melbourne and beyond from 24 March 1859.

-Finally the N.S.W.
-Government took the private company over and created its own offices and telegraph lines.
+Finally, the NSW Government took the private company over and created its own offices and telegraph lines.
 The Government Telegraph Office at Deniliquin opened on 1 August 1861.
-It merged with the Post Office on 1 January 1870 before separating on 1 August 1875 and then getting back together on 29 June 1901.
+It merged with the Post Office on 1 January 1870, before separating on 1 August 1875, and then getting back together on 29 June 1901.